Advanced Search

 The visual editor allows you to create a search with multiple criteria.
 To create a complex search query, the visual editor uses Terms and Term Groups .

-A Term consists of a Field
+A Term consists of a Field + Operator + Values.

 Term Groups are multiple Terms connected with the AND/OR toggle.
 Flywheel evaluates queries within a Term first.
 Then Term Groups are evaluated.